arttumiettinen/fast-thickmap-imagej/readme.md

 Building
 --------

 Eclipse project files and a .jardesc file are provided along with the repository.
+Please use File->Import->General->Existing Projects into Workspace wizard to import the project to your Eclipse workspace.